zackiles/cdp-proxy-interceptor/README.md

 ### 4. Extending CDP with Custom Commands

-You can create plugins that add new commands or enhance existing CDP commands.
+You can create plugins that adds new commands or enhances existing CDP commands.
 This allows you to build higher-level abstractions or combine multiple CDP commands into a single operation.

 **Example (Enhanced DOM Query):**